quasarbright/quasarbright.github.io/processing/index.md

 ## Perlin Cube Terrain
 <iframe width="560" height="315" src="https://www.youtube.com/embed/_ozs9ZBzMyw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 I created a scalar field in 3D space parameterized by perlin noise, and translated it over time.
 I thresholded the scalar field such that values above a certain number were filled in as a green cube, and those below it were left empty.

+## Crystallization
+<iframe width="560" height="315" src="https://www.youtube.com/embed/FRw5XWjBsms" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+There is a frozen particle at the center of the screen.
+Each particle randomly drifts around until it hits a frozen particle.
+At that point, it gets frozen.
+As this process continues, an interesting pattern forms.